mpoiriert/draw/packages/tester-bundle/README.md

 class MyTest extends KernelTestCase implements AutowiredInterface {
-   // From d
+    // Will fetch the entity via doctrine base on it,s primary if proper is set.
+    // Useful if one of your test create the entity and you want to use it in another test.
+    // Will not work if property is not static since it will always be null on next test.
+    #[AutowireReloadedEntity]
+    static private ?User $user = null;

+    // Create a mock of an interface
     #[AutowireMock]
     private AServiceInterface&MockObject $aService

     // Will hook MyService from the test container.
 Your test need to extend KernelTestCase.
     //
     // The AutowireMockProperty will replace the aService property of $myService.
     // By defaults, it will use the same property name in the current test case but you can specify a different one using the second parameter.
     #[AutowireService]
     #[AutowireMockProperty('aService')]
     private MyService $myService;

     // Will hook the parameter from the container using ParameterBagInterface::resolveValue
     #[AutowireParameter('%my_parameter%')]
     private string $parameter;

     // Will hook the transport tester from the container.
     #[AutowireTransportTester('async')]
     private TransportTester $transportTester;

     // Rely on the 'monolog.handler.testing' service to be available in the container.
     #[AutowireLoggerTester]
     private TestHandler $loggerTester;

     #[AutowireEntity(['email' => 'test@example.com'])]
     private User $user;

     // Will create a mock object of MyOtherService and call container->set(MyOtherService::class, $mockObject)
     // You can also set the service id to use in the container as the first parameter of the attribute.
     #[AutowireServiceMock]
     private MyOtherService&MockObject $myOtherService;
 }
 ```